mediameets/psh-commands/README.md

 # PSH Command Library

-This package provides a library of useful generic [PSH](https://github.com/shopwareLabs/psh) Commands when developing plugins and apps for [Shopware](https://www.shopware.com/de/) 6.
+This package provides a library of useful generic [PSH](https://github.com/shopwareLabs/psh) Commands when developing plugins for [Shopware](https://www.shopware.com/de/) 5 and plugins or apps for Shopware 6.

 ## Installation